Entanglement Routing over Networks with Time Multiplexed Repeaters: Introduction

+In this paper, we combine the benefits of multipath routing and local link state knowledge with time-multiplexed repeaters to further improve the rate of entanglement distribution.
+These time multiplexed repeater nodes are able to hold onto multiple links before routing decisions are made.
+This increases the likelihood that two repeaters are connected and the number of end-to-end links consumers can generate.
+We develop two pragmatic routing protocols assuming the repeaters know the network topology and have local-link state knowledge.
+The \textit{static protocol} uses fixed path routing.
+It predetermines the pair of neighbors (if any) a repeater connects by performing BSMs.
+The \textit{dynamic protocol}, on the other hand, uses distance-based metrics to decide which pairs of neighbors are connected via BSMs at a repeater.

-In this paper, we combine the benefits of multipath routing with local link state knowledge as discussed above with time multiplexed repeaters to further improve the rate of entanglement distribution.
-This protocol will be explicitly explained in Section II.
-The remainder of the paper will focus on simulated results.
-In Section III we will evaluate this protocol on networks where memories have infinite coherence time.
-Under such a condition, time multiplexing only serves to improve the average rate.
-We discuss the impact that the quantum network's structure, as well as the location of consumers, has on the performance of our protocol.
-In Section IV we will reduce the coherence time of our quantum memories, and show that there exists an optimal amount of time multiplexing dependent on the conditions of the network.
-Lastly, we will offer concluding thoughts in Section V and comment on future directions.
+Both protocols are presented in Section II.
+In Section III, we will evaluate these protocols on networks where memories have infinite coherence time.
+In this case, time multiplexing only serves to improve the average rate of the distribution of Bell pairs.
+We discuss the impact that quantum network structure and consumer locations have on the performance on both of our protocols.
+In Section IV we reduce the coherence time of our quantum memories, and show that there exists an optimal amount of time multiplexing dependent on the conditions of the network.
+Last, we offer concluding thoughts in Section V and comment on future directions.